uddeshtople/snakeRobot/README.md

 * Sidewinding
 * Rolling motion

+The gaits.ino file has various gaits run into a loop.

 ### Note
 1. Assign corrrect Client ID to communicate matlab script to VRep.
 2. Disable Child script of the snake from VRep before Running.